alisa17/server/documentation.md

 ## Background

 API for use with the "One-Shot" app project.
+AU denotes that this operation requires authentication.
 ##### The API can:
   * authenticate, create and retrieve users from a user table.
   * get all photo entries